 The B.V of an asset may be higher or lower than that of a similar asset as the latter may be either over-utilized or under-utilized.
 The book value appreciates for assets such as shares and debentures if the business issues a more significant number of shares or debentures.

 - The B.V of the asset can be determined for both fixed and intangible assets.
 The book value of the machinery and buildings could be determined by deducting the accumulated depreciation from the original cost.
 Similarly, intangible assets such as shares and debentures can be valued at their fair value.

-- The book value of the asset helps the stakeholders know the effective value of the asset once the asset is sold off.
-Additionally, the book value can be compared with the market value of the asset to determine whether the asset is fairly priced or under-priced.
+- The book value of the asset helps the stakeholders know the practical value of the asset once the asset is sold off.
+Additionally, the book value can be compared with the asset’s market value to determine whether the asset is reasonably priced or under-priced.

 Some of the disadvantages are:

 The book value as the value of the asset has several disadvantages.
 It generally does not align with the market value of the asset.
 It may be a value that is in proximity to the market value of the asset but still by far remains de-aligned.
-Book value cannot be used as the indicator of growth in the value of the assets held by the company as well as its overall performance.
-Certain business outperforms in terms of delivering business proposition, but if the book value is compared with its earnings then it tends to reduce the overall valuation ratios.
+Book value cannot be used as the indicator of growth in the value of the company’s assets and its overall performance.
+Specific business outperforms delivering business proposition, but if the book value is compared with its earnings, it tends to reduce the overall valuation ratios.

 There is always a possibility that the book value is incorrectly determined.
-The book value depends on several underlying factors which may not help in determining the accurate value.
-The book value is valued on only a specific date or on specific frequencies and not on a real-time basis.
+The book value depends on several underlying factors that may not help resolve the accurate value.
+The book value is valued on only a specific date or specific frequency and not on a real-time basis.
 This makes the dependency on the book value has limited scope.
 The value may modify at the later stage of the asset life.

 This is a guide to Book Value of Asset.
 Here we also discuss the introduction and importance of book value of asset along with advantages and disadvantages.
 You may also have a look at the following articles to learn more –